 Although mental capacity issues tend to be thought of as being linked only to age, a variety of factors – some temporary and some permanent – can have an impact on a person's ability to make decisions.
 They include addiction, mental illness, mental health and physical conditions such as brain tumours.

-Julie Melia, a partner at Ogier, says that there have been an increasing number of enquiries to the firm regarding mental capacity.
+Victoria Grogan, Head of Wills and Probate at Ogier, says that there have been an increasing number of enquiries to the firm regarding mental capacity.
 She said: "We're getting more and more enquiries about this.
 People have seen situations where others have lost capacity and issues have arisen as a result.
 The new law should make a lot of difference, allowing people to plan ahead for their physical care and wellbeing as well as their assets."

 The information and expressions of opinion contained in this guide are not intended to be a comprehensive study or to provide legal advice and should not be treated as a substitute for specific advice concerning individual situations.